Transfer Credit Guidelines for Classical Studies Students

 Students who wish to continue their study of ancient Greek, Latin, or Modern Greek must take a placement exam in the language.

 Transfer credit for elementary language study prior to matriculation at UM is accepted on a retroactive basis.
-Latin and Modern Greek students may earn up to 8 retroactive credits for elementary language study if (a) their initial placement is 232 or higher, (b) they take a course at UM at or above their placement level, and (c) they earn at least a B or higher in that course.
+Latin, Ancient Greek, and Modern Greek students may earn up to 8 retroactive credits for elementary language study if (a) their initial placement is 232 or higher, (b) they take a course at UM at or above their placement level, and (c) they earn at least a B or higher in that course.
 The guidelines and application process for these credits can be found here:

 Courses Taken at Other Institutions in the U.S. or Abroad